BODY

 1. Disobedience: A Stubborn Streak

 French Bulldogs are known for their stubbornness, which can sometimes make training a challenge.
 While disobedience alone does not necessarily indicate aggression, it can be a precursor to more concerning behaviors.
-If your Frenchie consistently resists training and displays a lack of obedience, it's essential to address this behavior promptly to prevent aggression from developing.
+If your Frenchie is consistently resisting training and showing a lack of obedience, it’s important to tackle these French Bulldog behavior problems swiftly.Â

 2. Growling: Vocalizing Discomfort or Fear